syhussaini/TamperMonkey_scripts/Slack/Raise Slack Emoji Toolbar/README.md

 # Raise Slack Emoji Toolbar (Tampermonkey Script)

 ## Description
-This Tampermonkey script raises the Slack emoji reaction toolbar by 25px to prevent it from obstructing important elements in the chat thread.
+This Tampermonkey script raises the Slack emoji reaction toolbar by 25px to prevent it from obstructing chat thread link when you hover your mouse.

 ### Why?
 When hovering over a person's name in a Slack chat thread to click on the thread’s channel, the emoji toolbar often blocks the link, making it difficult to navigate.
 Expanding the sidebar width is a workaround, but it reduces the workspace area, which isn't ideal.
 This script provides a simple fix by shifting the emoji toolbar upwards.